II. Key Community Practice Challenges

 - Knowing the History of Foresight

 - Finding Weeble and Other Stories

 - Creating Progress Stories

 - Navigating Human Psychology

 These are a sample of important issues that all practitioners must confront in doing good work.
 We’ll now consider a small set of community practice challenges.
 A significant number of us will have to do better with these challenges in order for the foresight field to keep growing and professionalizing.
 As in Chapter 1, we’ve introduced these challenges in a way that encourages you to take a universal as well as a personal, organizational, and global approach to your work.

-We hope you find this a good complement to Chapter 12, in which foresight leaders share their own practice challenges from a variety of experienced perspectives.
+We hope you find this a good complement to Appendix 1 (Peer Advice), in which foresight leaders share their own practice challenges from a variety of experienced perspectives.
 Please let us know what is helpful to you, what you disagree with, and what else you’d like to see covered here for tomorrow’s readers.